Respiratory Illness Data

 Weekly Surveillance Summary

-- Overall acute respiratory illness activity level in Chicago remains Minimal.
-Flu, COVID-19 and RSV activity all remain Minimal.
+- Overall acute respiratory illness activity level in Chicago remains Minimal, but with signs of increasing COVID-19 activity.
+National data suggest epidemic growth in Illinois and surrounding states.

 - Parvovirus B19 (B19) activity has been increasing in Chicago and across the US.
-For more information and guidance see the July 10 Health Alert.
+For information and guidance, see the July 10 Health Alert.

 Respiratory Illness Dashboard